Napoleon (1995 film): Plot

-Wanting to go home, "Napoleon" takes a trip across the landscape in a kangaroo's pouch.
+Intent on returning home, "Napoleon" travels the landscape in a kangaroo's pouch.
 He reaches the shore and discovers that his basket is inhabited by a feisty penguin named Pengi who calls himself "Conan", wanting to be a wild and brave creature, mirroring how "Napoleon" was when he first arrived.
 He learns however that "Conan"'s real name is Pengi when his raucous family arrives.
-That night, "Napoleon"'s plan to sail back to Sydney with the basket is interrupted by the cat's return.
-A fight erupts and he tries multiple times to stop her.
-Before she can kill him, she becomes distracted by "Conan", who taunts her.
+That night, "Napoleon"'s plan to sail back to Sydney with the basket is interrupted by when the cat returns to kill him, but "Conan" intervenes.
 "Napoleon" then knocks her off the cliff and into the basket, which sails away.
 On a cliff side, "Napoleon" sees an image of a wild dog howling, symbolizing that he understands his bravery of being one inside.

 Birdo reappears with a sea turtle who takes "Napoleon" back to Sydney.
 He returns home to his mother, who consents to calling him "Napoleon" instead of Muffin.
-The cat, having been carried to Sydney by the ocean currents, reappears one last time.
-She finally realises that "Napoleon" is not a mouse, but a dog instead.
+The cat, having been carried to Sydney by the ocean currents, realises that "Napoleon" is not a mouse, but a dog instead.
 Regardless, she still vows to get him any way.